-The best Apple Watch in 2023
+The best Apple Watch in 2024

 Price

-There’s a $550 difference between the cheapest and most expensive Apple Watch.
-For $250, you can get the 40mm Apple Watch SE with GPS-only connectivity.
-The Apple Watch Series 9 starts at $399 for the 40mm model, and if you go for the larger case size for either, you’ll pay $30 more.
-Adding cellular connectivity adds $50 for the SE and $100 for the Series 9.
-The latter also comes with the option of a stainless steel case, plus cellular and GPS, and starts at $699.
+There’s a $550 difference between the cheapest and most expensive Apple Watches.
+For $250, you can get the 40mm Apple Watch SE with GPS-only connectivity; adding cellular connectivity ups the price by $50.
+The Apple Watch Series 10 starts at $399 for the 42mm, non-cellular model in aluminum and goes as high as $749 for the 46mm titanium case (which is only available with GPS and cellular).
 The Apple Watch Ultra 2 has just one price: $799 for a titanium 49mm case with both GPS and cellular power.

 - Affordable price